MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-appsource-submission-validation-trace.md

 When you submit an app to AppSource using Partner Center, it starts an automated validation process.
 This technical validation process ensures the extensions in the app meet the technical requirements for going live.
 It goes through many of the same checks described in [technical validation](https://aka.ms/CheckBeforeYouSubmit).

 If an app's set up for it, telemetry traces are emitted to and recorded in Application Insights.
 The data provides details about the success or failure of different phases of the validation.
+For more information about setting up telemetry for an app, see [Sending Extension Telemetry to Azure Application Insights](../developer/devenv-application-insights-for-extensions.md).

 ## Validation process overview